 Pharmacists can provide you and your family with information about:

-If patients are prescribed oral chemotherapy (chemotherapy pills taken by mouth) they will be asked to speak with our pharmacist at an arranged appointment.
+If patients are prescribed oral chemotherapy/immunotherapy (pills taken by mouth) they will be asked to speak with our pharmacist at an arranged appointment.

-What to bring to your appointment with the pharmacist:
+What you should bring to your appointment with the pharmacist:

 A printable checklist is available here.